ramshorst/verkoop/en/faq.md

 title: Frequently Asked Questions
 ---

-## Frequently Asked Questions

 <div class="faq-container">
   <div class="faq-item">
     <div class="faq-question">What is the exact location of the property?</div>
     <div class="faq-answer">
-      The property is located in the [specific area] of Ardèche, France.
+      The property is located in the [specific area] of Saint Laurent du Pape, Ardèche, France.
 For privacy and security reasons, we provide the exact address only to serious potential buyers after initial contact.
     </div>
   </div>